autobotsUW/ADAS-on-Treadmill-2024/README.md

 ### camera_node
 - **Description**: This node captures images from the camera and provides the position of the cars and obstacles.

+### camera_node_with_apriltags
+- **Description**: This node captures images from the camera and provides the position of the cars and obstacles for cars with an apriltags.

 ### bluetooth_node
 - **Description**: This node sends commands to the car via Bluetooth.